The Accounting for IT Consultants Search Guide: 5 Metrics to Track

 The IT Context:

 You need to track the direct costs associated with each project, including your time, subcontractor fees, and any software or hardware expenses.
-By calculating the profit margin for each project, you can identify which types of engagements are most lucrative and focus your efforts accordingly.
+By calculating the profit margin for each project, you can identify which types of engagements are most lucrative.

 3. Client Acquisition Cost (CAC)